jjhelmus/nmrglue/doc/tutorial.rst

 Here we see NMRPipe files stores the spectal width of the direct dimension (50000.0 Hz) and the name of the indirect dimension (15N) as well as a number of additional parameter.
-Some file formats describe well the spectral data listing a large number of parameters, other only a few.
-Also the different format express the parameters in different units and under different names.
-For user who are  familar with the specific file format this is not a problem, the dictionary allows direct access to these parameters.
+Some file formats describe well the spectral data, listing a large number of parameters, other only a few.
+In addition, the different format express the parameters in different units and under different names.
+For user who are familar with the specific file format or working with only a single file type this is not a problem, the dictionary allows direct access to these parameters.
 If a more uniform listing of spectal parameter is desired the ``guess_udic`` function can be used to create a 'universal' dictionary.

     >>> udic = ng.pipe.guess_udic(dic,data)
     >>> udic.keys()